 Bottom line: Do dogs need blankets?

 Young, old, and sick dogs need the added comfort.

-Small dogs, short-haired breeds, and dogs who are prone to be more cold-blooded need the extra warmth.
+Small dogs, short-haired breeds, and dogs prone to be more cold-blooded need extra warmth.

 Dogs love the comfort of having a blanket of their own, and blankets make great substitutes for dog beds.
-They can also help keep furniture clean, keep dogs calm on car rides, in strange places, or during loud noises.
+They can also help keep furniture clean and keep dogs calm on car rides, in strange places, or during loud noises.